-In order to break cycles of injustice, we aim to collaborate and consult with activists, educators, and other local entities via the development of (social and) environmental justice curriculums and community projects.
+In order to break cycles of injustice, we aim to collaborate and consult with activists, educators, and other local entities via the development of (social and) justice curriculums and community projects.

 Our start was the result of our two co-founders visions to empower youth today in order to become the change agents of tomorrow.